 PLOS publishes seven peer-reviewed open-access journals.
 The journals vary in their selectivity and contain differing amounts of commentary articles from opinion leaders in a variety of scientific disciplines.The journals are editorially independent.

 We encourage authors to consider carefully each journal’s scope before submission in order to minimize delays in the review process.
 If necessary, we will help in transferring manuscripts from one PLOS journal to another.
-Here is more information on each title to help you choose the one that is right for you:
+You can also download a PDF to review the PLOS suite of journals.
+See below for more information on each title to help you choose the one that is right for you.

 Fast, efficient, and economical, publishing peer-reviewed research in all areas of science and medicine.
 The peer review process does not judge the importance of the work, rather focuses on whether the work is done to high scientific and ethical standards and is appropriately described, and that the data support the conclusions.
 Combining tools for commentary and rating, PLOS ONE is also a unique forum for community discussion and assessment of articles.
 See our Board | Read the journal | Submit your work | Contact us